Syphilis

 Syphilis is spread by sexual contact with an infected individual, with the exception of congenital syphilis, which is spread from mother to fetus.
 Transmission by sexual contact requires exposure to moist lesions of skin or mucous membranes.

 The first sign of syphilis is usually a sore(s) which is painless and appears at the site of initial contact.
 It may be accompanied by swollen glands, which develop within a week after the appearance of the initial sore.
-The sore will last from three to six weeks, and will disappear by itself even if no treatment is received.
+The sore will last from three to six weeks and will disappear by itself even if no treatment is received.

 Approximately six weeks after the sore first appears, a person will enter the second stage of the disease.
 The most common symptom during this stage is a rash which may appear on any part of the body: trunk arms, legs, palms, soles, etc. Other, more generalized symptoms may also occur.
 These include tiredness, fever, sore throat, headaches, hoarseness, loss of appetite and swollen glands.
-These signs and symptoms will last two to six weeks, and will disappear in the absence of adequate treatment.
+These signs and symptoms will last two to six weeks and will disappear in the absence of adequate treatment.

 After the second stage of the disease, the only way syphilis can be detected is through a blood test, although secondary symptoms may occasionally recur.
-Late syphilis (syphilis of over four years' duration) may involve illness in the skin, bones, central nervous system and heart, may impair health and may shorten life.
+Late syphilis (syphilis of over four years' duration) may involve illness in the skin, bones, central nervous system, and heart may impair health, and may shorten life.

 Symptoms can appear from 10 to 90 days after a person becomes infected, but usually within three weeks.